 Personally, I never remember which months are long and which ones are short.
-But who uses the Georgian calendar would not know that February is the exception?
+But who uses the Gregorian calendar would not know that February is the exception?
 That explains why I find the Breguet Quantième Rétrograde’s calendar function outdated in such a high-spec creation.
 I would certainly be happy to make an annual adjustment, especially if that complication makes the price more accessible than a perpetual calendar.
 That said, I wouldn’t exactly call an annual calendar chronograph “affordable”.
 Annual calendar chronographs are relatively scarce and typically offered at the high end.
 Parmigiani has made an attractive offering with its Tonda GT Annual Calendar Chronograph in a stainless steel case.

 The Tonda GT case measures 42mm in diameter and 13.7mm in height to accommodate the modular chronograph movement side.
 It provides 100 meters of water resistance and features a stepped bezel with a polished chamfer and the brand’s signature knurled edge.
 The case surfaces alternate between mirror and satin finishes, while the crown and teardrop pushers are polished.
 Beyond the colored sub-dials that form the panda face, the rest of the dial plays with complementary features and contrasting textures.

 The hand-applied indexes are treated with a black luminescent coating to match the black date and month wheels.
 The rhodium-plated skeletonized hands and indexes sit harmoniously on top of the triangular-hobnail guilloché dial and the grooved chapter ring.
 Topping it all off is an ARunic sapphire crystal, which harnesses the most advanced technology to offer colorless double-sided anti-reflection.

 A special engine